 They are ciliated cells gathered at the top of the nostrils in a small area no larger than a standard mail stamp.
 The cilia are very important as they contain the entry way to the olfactory system.

-The stimuli need to be airborne to land on the cilia and find the right key to stimulate the specific receptor that will convey the signal for the taster to start detecting the aroma and recognize it.
-Of course the more intense is an odor, the more numerous are the stimuli to activate these receptors and get attention from the taster.
+The stimuli need to be airborne to land on the cilia.
+Then they need to find the right key to stimulate the specific receptor that will inform you that some aromas are present.
+Of course, the more intense is an odor, the more numerous are the stimuli to activate these receptors and get your attention.

 The mucus generated will block the pathways and prevent the odorants from reaching the cilia.

 It is better to avoid tasting when you have cold or allergy symptoms.

 I found rinsing my nostrils with saline water helpful to clear the nasal passages and allow me to use my sense of smell.

-While there are cases where a given volatile compound is the signature of a given aroma perception, most of what we perceive when smelling a glass of wine is the result of combined compounds and their equilibrium with the other wine constituents.
+Most of what you perceive when smelling a glass of wine is the combination of many compounds and their equilibrium with the other wine constituents.

-This represents a challenge for us sensory scientists when we train people to identify the various aromas in wines.
-We like to use aroma standards that can evoke specific perceptions, whether they are pure compounds, or food flavors, or actual products.
+This represents a challenge for us sensory scientists.
+When I train people to identify the various aromas in wines, I like to use aroma standards that can evoke specific perceptions.
+I can use pure compounds, or food flavorings, or actual food products.
 Below is a table showing some examples of these standards (Table 1).

 A same aroma can be evoked by molecules of very different structures.
 On the same vein, two molecules with very similar chemical structure can evoke very different aroma perceptions.